neovim-idea/neovim-idea/README.md

 > [!IMPORTANT]
 > Ensure your terminal doesn't steal CMD key and CMD+number key combinations (i.e. to switch between open terminal tabs:
 > use tmux instead!).
 If you're not sure whether your key combination is recognised by neovim: press `F5`, and neovim
-> will print any shortcutto the command line.
-If nothing gets printed, it means that your terminal or OS is capturing it
+> will print any shortcut to the command line.
+If nothing gets printed, it means that your terminal or OS is capturing
-> already.
+> it already.

+> [!NOTE]
+> This setup comes with [which-key](https://github.com/folke/which-key.nvim) preinstalled: either type `:Whichkey` in
+> the command prompt, or press `<leader>` (=spacebar in this setup) and a popup will appear, showing all available
+> shortcuts that are registered in neovim.

 | Action | Shortcut | Description |